Child labour in Switzerland: Definition

-Referring to the employment of children in any work that deprives children of their childhood, interferes with their ability to attend regular school, and that is mentally, physically, socially or morally dangerous and harmful.
-As of the 2010s, the practice of Child labour in principle is still tolerated, as at least small family-owned farms in Switzerland do need the help of their children on occasion of the harvests in late summer.
-That is the reason why in the more rural cantons there are still much longer summer holidays, granted by the governmental public schools, then in the urbanized cantons where there are usually five weeks summer holidays in July and August.
+Child labour refers to the employment of children in any work that deprives children of their childhood; interferes with their ability to attend regular school; and is mentally, physically, socially or morally dangerous and harmful.

+As of the 2010s, it is in principle still tolerated, as at least small family-owned farms in Switzerland need the help of their children on occasion of the harvests in late summer.
+The principle causes the more rural cantons to continue to have much longer summer holidays granted by the governmental public schools, unlike the more urban cantons, which usually have five weeks of summer holidays in July and August.